LightCurve MoE: A Dynamic Sparse Routing Mixture-of-Experts Architecture for Efficient Stellar Light Curve

 \subsection{Recurrent Plot}

-RP is a technique of nonlinear data analysis to visualize a time series or dynamical system.
-It has been widely applied in many realms. \citet{bradley02rp} found that RP could discover orbits on a chaotic attractor. \citet{mostafa21gaf} compared the RP with GAFs in attack detection of Smart Grid based on CNN algorithms.
-They concluded that the RP-CNN system had slightly better ($\sim 0.2\%$) recall and $F_1$-score than the GAF-CNN system classification.
-The performances of these two methods are better than Support Vector Machine, $k$-NN, or random forest. \citet{ahmad21rp} also did several experiments on RP, GAF, and MTF using the CNN scheme to classify electrocardiograms and found that the performance of GAF was similar to RP.
+RP is a technique used for the nonlinear analysis and visualization of time series or dynamical systems.
+It has been applied across various domains, including the detection of chaotic attractors \citep{bradley02rp}.
+In the context of smart grid attack detection using CNN architectures, \citet{mostafa21gaf} compared RP with GAFs and found that the RP-CNN system achieved slightly better recall and $F_1$-score ($\sim 0.2\%$) than the GAF-CNN system.
+Both methods outperformed traditional classifiers such as Support Vector Machines, $k$-NN, and random forests.
+Additionally, \citet{ahmad21rp} conducted experiments on electrocardiogram classification using RP, GAF, and MTF with CNNs, finding similar performance between RP and GAF.